+Note 1 - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary to control microbial contaminants.

+Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG's do not reflect the benefits of the use of disinfectant to control microbial contamination.

-- Note 1 The level presented represents the 90th percentile results of the 30 sites tested.
+Note 2 - The level presented represents the 90th percentile results of the 30 sites tested.
 It means 27 of the 30 samples were less than or equal to the level given.
-No samples exceeded the Action Levels for lead or copper. - Note 2 The MCL for Radium is the sum of individual measurements of two common isotopes, Radium226 and Radium 228. - Note 3 An MCL for Sodium is not established.
+No samples exceeded the Action Levels for lead or copper.

+Note 3 - An MCL for Sodium is not established.
 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - Note 4 Turbidity is a measure of the cloudiness of the water.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.

+Note 4 - The MCL is based on the running annual average at each sample site.

+Note 5 - Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-During 2017, 100 percent of our measurements were less than the required treatment technique of 1 NTU. - Note 5 The MCL is based on the running annual average at each sample site. - Note 6 Coliform bacteria were detected in one of 18 samples collected during July.
-The presence of these harmless bacteria indicate there might be a problem with our distribution pipes.
-All three check samples were free of coliforms, so the treatment technique was not violated.
+Regulations require that that 95% of turbidity samples collected have measurements below 0.3 NTU.
+During 2018, 100 percent of our measurements were less than the required treatment technique of 0.3 NTU.

+Distribution turbidity is a measure of the cloudiness of water found in the distribution system.
+We monitor it because it is a good indicator of water quality.
+High turbidity can hinder effective disinfection.
+100% of our distribution turbidity samples were below the State maximum contaminant level of 5 NTU